odan/prisma/docs/readme.md

 ### Data Transfer Object (DTO)

 A DTO contains only pure **data**.
 There is no business or domain specific logic, only simple validation logic.
 There is also no database access within a DTO.
-A service fetches data from a repository and fills the DTO with data.
+A service fetches data from a repository and  the repository (or the service) fills the DTO with data.
 A DTO can be used to transfer data inside or outside the domain.

 ### Parameter object